Hypnosis therapy for mind-body health and wellness.

 Clinical hypnosis is a rapid tool for healing that can be utilized effectively in an integrative mind-body therapy.
 Hypnotherapy is very helpful for treatment areas where anxiety or psychological reactivity are expressed physiologically through bodily symptoms, or behaviorally through habits.
 Read below to learn how it can help you.

 When you search for ‘hypnotherapy near me’, ‘hypnosis near me’ or a ‘hypnotherapist near me’, it is important to know about hypnosis and the hypnotherapists who are trained in it.
 The best hypnotherapists are ones who are licensed health or mental health care practitioners.
-The Director of Attune, Dr. Eric Spiegel, is President of the American Society of Clinical Hypnosis (ASCH), the nation’s largest association of health and mental health practitioners trained in clinical hypnosis.
+The Director of Attune, Dr. Eric Spiegel, is immediate Past-President of the American Society of Clinical Hypnosis (ASCH), the nation’s largest association of health and mental health practitioners trained in clinical hypnosis.

 As psychologists, we believe that hypnosis is a ‘tool’ in our psychological ‘toolbox.’
 We don’t consider hypnotherapy to be a stand-alone treatment.
 Hypnosis is simply a tool used in therapy – it is not THE therapy.